dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

 Language modules are global modules with a simple naming convention: `language-xyz` is used as the compiler function for files with extension `.xyz`.
-The language module must compile to a value of form `(compile:prog:(do:Program, ...), ...)`.
+The language module shall compile to a value of form `(compile:prog:(do:Program, ...), ...)`.
+The 'prog' header provides a path for potential extension.
+Fields other than 'compile' can support other tooling, such as IDE or REPL integration.

-The compiler program must be a glas program with 1--1 arity.
-Program input is usually a file binary (modulo multiple file extensions).
-Output must be the compiled module value, or failure if the input cannot be compiled.
-Compile-time effects are extremely limited to simplify reasoning about caching, sharing, and reproducibility:
+The compiler function currently must be a glas program with 1--1 arity.
+Input is usually the file binary (multiple file extensions is a special case).
+Output is the compiled module value, or failure if the input cannot be compiled.
+Compile-time effects are constrained to simplify caching, sharing, and reproducibility:

 * **load:ModuleRef** - Response is compiled value for the indicated module.
 The request may fail, e.g. if the module cannot be found or compiled, with cause implicitly logged.
 Currently propose a few forms of ModuleRef:
  * *global:String* - search for global module based on configuration of CLI
  * *local:String* - search for module in same folder as file being compiled
 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
 Response is unit.
 Behavior depends on development environment, e.g. might print the message to stderr with color based on level.

-*Note:* The glas command line will have a built-in implementation of the ".g0" compiler.
-This is be used to bootstrap [language-g0](../glas-src/language-g0/README.md) module, if possible.
-If bootstrap fails, the command line will log a warning but continue with the built-in.
+The glas command line executable shall include a built-in implementation of the ".g0" compiler, and an interpreter for glas programs.
+This is used to bootstrap the [language-g0](GlasZero.md) module, if possible.
+If bootstrap fails, a warning or error will be reported.

 ## Automated Testing